 The oldest complete fossil of a primate has been discovered in Europe.
-The Link follows the team that believes this fossil holds the key to human evolution.
+This special follows the team that believes this fossil holds the key to human evolution.

 With exclusive access to Ida, this film follows the scientists who believe she is one of the missing links in the chain of our evolution.
 Through the remains of one small primate, the film explores the origins of humankind though a fossil that connects to every one of us.

-The Link is a major multi-platform project including a landmark documentary, book, and interactive website which were launched to coincide with the publication of scientific paper describing one of the most significant discoveries ever made.
+The Link is a major multi-platform project including a landmark documentary, book and interactive website, which were launched to coincide with the publication of a scientific paper describing one of the most significant discoveries ever made.